VirgilSecurity/virgil-sdk-x/README.md

 // Convert it to the NSData
 if let toSign = (message as NSString).dataUsingEncoding(NSUTF8StringEncoding, allowLossyConversion: false) {
     // Assuming that we have our private key.
-    // Create a new VCSigner instance
+    // Create a new VSSSigner instance
-    let signer = VCSigner()
+    let signer = VSSSigner()
     if let signature = signer.signData(toSign, privateKey: <#myPrivateKey#>, keyPassword: <#password or nil#>) {
         // Use composed signature data to make recipient sure about the sender identity.
         //...